Statuses are used to track a person’s presence within an Instance or Persistent Module.

 - Require Comment … This is available for both Persistent Modules and Instances.

-- Allow assignment for Persistent Module People … You can now exclude certain statuses from assignment for persistent module people.
+- (Persistent Module only) Allow assignment for Persistent Module People … You can now exclude certain statuses from assignment for persistent module people.
 Toggle the option below to show/hide the status from assignments.
 It’ll still be available to assign to module admins.

 - Tags … Define and apply tags to more finely track people, or provide more context for their status.
 Separate each one with a line break.
 Tags will be saved and displayed in alphabetical order.